bradbrownjr/radiomail.info/README.md

 - [X] Setup hosting of info page
 - [X] Find an imap library for Python
 - [X] Setup mail checker and test
-- [ ] Build out applications - Working on TEST
+- [ ] Build out applications - Working on
 - [ ] Publish and market

 # General commands
 - Catalog / index - Lists all available applications and their commands
-- Apps* - Lists just the apps (shorter transmission)
-- All / Full - Apps and Commands
-- Help - Information about a command and examples
 - Help {app} - Get info on specific applications
 - About / Info - Information about this service
 - Test - Provides brief response to confirm receipt, to include time of receive and time of execution